madeinoz67/bank-statement-separator/docs/user-guide/paperless-integration.md

 - **Smart Organization**: Auto-creation of tags, correspondents, and document types
 - **Metadata Management**: Automatic extraction and application of document metadata
 - **Error Handling**: Robust handling of upload failures with retry logic
+- **Error Detection & Tagging**: Automatic tagging of documents with processing errors for manual review

 !!! tip "Production Ready"
 The Paperless integration has been live-tested with actual paperless-ngx instances and includes comprehensive error handling with 27 unit tests covering all functionality.